 The catalyst for greater national attention to this issue was 29-year-old Brittany Maynard, a woman diagnosed with terminal brain cancer who moved from California to Oregon to end her life in 2014.
 Maynard chose Oregon because California had not yet passed its aid-in-dying law, and Oregon is one of just a few other states to allow terminally ill patients to legally end their lives.

-Spurred by Maynard’s decision and the resulting publicity, the Maryland General Assembly is now considering a death with dignity bill, called the Richard E. Israel and Roger “Pip” Moyer End-of-Life Option Act (SB0354 in the state senate and HB0370 in the house of representatives), that would allow terminally ill patients who meet certain requirements to request life-ending medication.
+Maryland lawmakers have tried to pass a death with dignity law for years.
+In the 2020 legislative session, the Maryland General Assembly is considering a death with dignity bill, called the Richard E. Israel and Roger “Pip” Moyer End-of-Life Option Act (numbered HB0643 in the state house of representatives and SB0701 in the senate), that would allow terminally ill patients who meet certain requirements to request life-ending medication.

 This article first clarifies some confusing language related to death with dignity laws and then sets out some basics of Maryland’s proposed law.

 “Death with dignity” is one of the most commonly accepted phrases describing the process by which a terminally ill person ingests prescribed medication to hasten death.
 Many people still think of this process as “assisted suicide” or “physician assisted suicide.”
 However, proponents of death with dignity argue that the term “suicide” doesn’t apply to terminally ill people who would prefer to live but, facing certain death within months, choose a more gentle way of dying.
 In fact, Maryland’s proposed law states that terminating one’s life under the law is not suicide.
-(See SB0354, section 56A-11 and HB0370, section 5-6A-11.)
+(See HB0643, section 5-6A-11 and HB0701, section 5-6A-11.)

 Increasingly, health organizations are turning away from the term “suicide” to describe a terminally ill patient’s choice to reduce the suffering of an inevitable death.
 The phrase “aid in dying” is becoming a more accepted way to refer to this process.